MawuliWilliams/MegaMillions.py/README.md

 # MegaMillions.py
-a python program showcasing a random number similar to a lottery number draw
+a python program showcasing random numbers similar to a lottery number draw